 Finding the best running shoes for plantar fasciitis can be hard to spot at first glance.
 This guide helps to arm you with some fundamental knowledge about your unique foot shape and the respective shoes that will accelerate your recovery process.
-After checking out your new shoe options, consider other recovery strategies such as insoles and stretching.
+After checking out your new shoe options, consider other recovery strategies such as orthotics for plantar fasciitis and stretching.

 Runner’s World Video